 Kirsten serves as director of EMU’s Core Curriculum.
 She earned her MFA in creative writing at West Virginia University.
 She is a contributing editor to The Tusculum Review and edited the anthology Tongue Screws and Testimonies: Poems, Stories, and Essays Inspired by the Martyrs Mirror.
 Kirsten co-chaired Mennonites Writing VI: Solos and Harmonies, a bi-national writing conference, in Spring 2012.

 Martha Greene Eads grew up in North Carolina’s Blue Ridge mountains and studied literature and theology at Wake Forest University, the University of North Carolina at Chapel Hill, and the University of Durham (UK).
 Before coming to EMU, she taught at the North Carolina Correctional Center for Women and at Valparaiso University in Indiana, where she held a Lilly Fellowship in Humanities and the Arts from 2001-2003.
 Her research and teaching interests include twentieth- and twenty-first-century drama, English modernism, and contemporary Southern fiction, and her articles on those topics have appeared in The Carolina Quarterly, Christianity and Literature, The Cresset, Modern Drama, The Southern Quarterly, and Theology.

-A native of California, Kevin Seidel came to EMU in 2008 from the University of Virginia, where he received his Ph.D. in English Literature and was a postdoctoral fellow at the Institute for Advanced Studies in Culture.
-He received his Ph.D. in English Literature from the University of Virginia in 2007.
-His dissertation, “Leisure to Repent: Essays on the Bible at the Origins of the English Novel,” used original research on the history of the English Bible to open up new ways of thinking about the history of the English novel.
+A native of California, Kevin Seidel came to EMU from the University of Virginia, where he received his Ph.D. in English Literature and was a postdoctoral fellow at the Institute for Advanced Studies in Culture.
+He is working on a book project that uses original research on the eighteenth-century English Bible to open up new ways of thinking about the history of the English novel.
 He is also actively involved in Scriptural Reasoning.
 His teaching and scholarship both explore the changing relationship between religion, secularism, and literature.

-Carol Snell-Feikema teaches Spanish language and composition courses, Immigration Issues and Community-Learning, Latin American Civilization and Spanish Civilization.
-She is leader of the Fall 2013 Cross-Cultural semester in Spain and Morocco.
-A native of Iowa, she has lived, studied and traveled extensively throughout Mexico and Central America.
+Carol Snell-Feikema teaches Spanish language, Immigration Issues and community-learning, Latin American Civilization, Spanish Civilization and Spanish Literature.
+She and her husband, Michael, led the EMU Spain and Morocco Cross-Cultural Semester Fall 2013.
+A native of Iowa, she has also lived, studied and traveled extensively throughout Mexico and Central America.

-Prior to coming to EMU, she taught Spanish and Service-Learning at South Dakota State University, leading university study abroad experiences to Guatemala, Mexico, Spain and the US-Mexico border at Nogales.
-Student service-learning projects included running a day-camp for children from the shanty towns in Nogales, Mexico, giving direct emergency aid in response to Tropical Storm Agatha in Guatemala, teaching English to Spanish-speaking immigrants working at dairies in South Dakota and tutoring Spanish-speaking school children, translating at a local food bank, working with homeless people in Granada, Spain, designing and painting a welcome mural on a village guesthouse in Morocco as part of a program for revitalization of rural communities, and helping build a mosque in the Rif Mountains of Morocco.
+Prior to coming to EMU, she taught Spanish and Service-Learning at South Dakota State University, leading university cross-cultural and study abroad experiences to Guatemala, Mexico, Spain and the US-Mexico border at Nogales.
+Student service-learning projects have included running a day-camp for children in the shanty towns of Nogales, Mexico, giving out food, blankets and medicine in response to Tropical Storm Agatha in Guatemala, teaching English to Spanish-speaking immigrants, tutoring Spanish-speaking school children, translating at a local food bank, working with homeless people in Granada, Spain, designing and painting a welcome mural on a village guesthouse in Morocco as part of a program for revitalization of rural communities, and helping build a mosque in the Rif Mountains of Morocco.

 Before coming to EMU in August 2008, Andrew taught at the American University in Bulgaria, an American-style residential, liberal arts college in the Balkans.
-His research interests include early American literature, ethnic studies, and Balkan studies.
+His research interests include early American literature (esp. religion), ethnic studies, and Balkan studies.
 Andrew teaches courses in literary studies (including Shakespeare and ethnic literatures), first-year writing, and speech.